STARainZ/CG-OAMP-NET/README.md

 We would like to thank Prof. Lei Liu from Japan Advanced Institute of Science and Technology for generally sharing the source code of Memory AMP [4] (a baseline algorithm in our comparison [1]) and discussing the details of the algorithm.
 The National Sun Yat-sen University Antenna Laboratory led by Prof. K. L. Wong is also highly appreciated for designing the antennas at the prototying platform used in our work [1].

 ## References
-[1] X. Zhou, J. Zhang, C.-W. Syu, C.-K. Wen, J. Zhang, and S. Jin, “Model-driven deep learning-based MIMO-OFDM detector: Design, Simulation, and Experimental Results,” to be published.
+[1] X. Zhou, J. Zhang, C.-W. Syu, C.-K. Wen, J. Zhang, and S. Jin, “Model-driven deep learning-based MIMO-OFDM detector: Design, Simulation, and Experimental Results,”  IEEE Trans.
+Commun., vol. 70, no. 8, pp. 5193-5207, Aug.
+2022.

 [2] X. Zhou, J. Zhang, C.-K. Wen, J. Zhang, and S. Jin, “Model-driven deep learning-based signal detector for CP-free MIMO-OFDM systems,” in Proc.
 IEEE Int.
 Conf. on Commun.
 (ICC) Workshop, Jun.
 2021, pp. 1–6.